TaylorSinML/Reset-All-Rotation-for-SUSTechPOINTS/README.md

-# Reset All Rotation - Batch Roll & Pitch Reset for SUSTechPOINTS
+# Reset All Rotation - for SUSTechPOINTS

 > A context-menu action that resets roll (rotation.x) and pitch (rotation.y) to zero across **all frames** for a tracked object, without affecting heading (rotation.z).